What to Do in Rome with Kids: Fun Activities for Families

 What to Do in Rome with Kids: Museums and Hands-On Activities

-Visiting museums in Rome can turn a simple trip into a fun and learning time for kids.
-At the Explora Children’s Museum, the kids get to play with things and join in at the exhibits.
+Visiting museums in Rome can turn a simple trip into a fun and learning experience for kids.
+At the Explora Children’s Museum, children get to play with things and join in at the exhibits.
 The displays are made to make them curious about art and science.
 There is also the Leonardo da Vinci Museum, which lets kids go into the world that this great inventor made.
-Kids see and touch creative displays and learn while doing it.
+Kids see and touch interactive displays and learn while doing it.
 Besides these, there are art workshops.
 Kids get to paint or make things with clay.
-It’s a great way for them to take part in what is happening, instead of only watching.
+It’s a great way for them to take part in activities, instead of only watching.

 Learning at Explora (Children’s Museum of Rome)